k-kudo-hub/error_note_sample/README.md

 #### Markdown Notebook
 Current notebooks cannot be decorated or paste the link.
 This is a serious problem.
-We will evolve for your better experience. and more ...
+We'll evolve for your better experience.

+and more ...

 ## Contribution